chocolatey/choco-wiki/ChocolateyFAQs.md

 * Coming soon – Virtual Packages – Packages that are like a category, and you just want one package from that category.
 [Read more …](https://github.com/chocolatey/chocolatey/issues/7)

 <a name="AppVsTool"></a>
+<a id="markdown-what-distinction-does-chocolatey-make-between-an-installable-and-a-portable-application" name="what-distinction-does-chocolatey-make-between-an-installable-and-a-portable-application"></a>
 ### What distinction does Chocolatey make between an installable and a portable application?
+<a id="markdown-installable-application" name="installable-application"></a>
 #### Installable application
 An installable application is something that comes with a native installer and ends up in the add/remove programs (in control panel of the system).
 Installable applications end up where the native installer wants them to end up (i.&nbsp;e.
 Program Files).
 If you want to override that, please feel free to with the proper commands using InstallArgs (-ia) at the command line and possibly override – Install Command.
 Yes this does mean you will need to have intimate knowledge of the installer.
 Having Chocolatey itself make the override directory is likely at some point, but it is wwwwaaaaayyyy out on the radar (like after Rob is somehow paid to work on Chocolatey full time ;) ).

+<a id="markdown-portable-application--something-that-doesnt-require-a-system-install-to-use" name="portable-application--something-that-doesnt-require-a-system-install-to-use"></a>
 #### Portable application – something that doesn't require a system install to use
 A portable application is something that doesn't require a native installer to use.
 In other words, it is not “installed” on your system (where you can go to uninstall in the control panel).
 It also requires no administrative access for the package install.

 Portable applications end up in the %ChocolateyInstall%/lib (i.&nbsp;e.
 C:\ProgramData\Chocolatey\lib) folder yes, but they get a "shim" to put them on the path of the machine.
 This behavior is very much to how Chocolatey works and is not configurable (the directory).
 Where the portable apps end up is still going to be %ChocolateyInstall%/lib no matter where you move the directory, unless a package itself unpacks the portable app elsewhere (as in the case of [git-tfs](http://chocolatey.org/packages/gittfs)).

+<a id="markdown-why-doesnt-a-package-install-software-to-program-files" name="why-doesnt-a-package-install-software-to-program-files"></a>
 ### Why doesn't a package install software to Program Files?
 Most packages that use native installers (MSI, InnoSetup, etc) will install to Program Files, but there are packages that do not.
 There are two really important reasons why: